Sport in the Australian Capital Territory: Rugby League

 Rugby League is one of the main sports in the A.C.T in terms of attendances and media coverage.
 The Canberra Raiders are Canberra's National Rugby League team and play the most matches in the capital out of any single sport, having been admitted to the competition in 1982.
 They are Canberra's most successful sports team and have won the premiership on three occasions - in 1989, 1990 and 1994.
 The team's current home ground is Canberra Stadium.

 At a local level teams play for the Canberra Raiders Cup, covering the sports program of tens of thousands of local juniors.
 Players developed through the system are then eligible to play for the Country Origin team and the New South Wales Blues at representative level.

 Australian Rules

 Australian Football League clubs have played matches at Manuka Oval since 2001 although there is still no official Canberra-based AFL team.
 From 2012 onwards the new Greater Western Sydney Giants AFL team has played three regular season matches a year and one pre-season match in Canberra at Manuka Oval.
-There is the local AFL Canberra competition and the new North East Australian Football League (NEAFL) competition in which both the Sydney Swans and Greater Western Sydney Giants reserves teams compete against clubs from Canberra, Sydney and South East Queensland.
+There is the local AFL Canberra competition and the former North East Australian Football League (NEAFL) competition in which both the Sydney Swans and Greater Western Sydney Giants reserves teams competed against clubs from Canberra, Sydney and South East Queensland.
 The Barassi International Australian Football Youth Tournament is also held in Canberra.